Dane, Wisconsin

 Dane is a village in Dane County, Wisconsin, United States.
 The population was 1,117 at the 2020 census.
-Located in the Town of Dane, the village is part of the Madison Metropolitan Statistical Area.
+Located in the Town of Dane, the village is part of the Madison, Wisconsin metropolitan area.

 History

 A post office called Dane was first established in 1844.
 The village was named for Nathan Dane, author of the Northwest Ordinance.
 The village was incorporated in April 1899.
 The community's St. Michael Catholic Church was struck by lightning and burned down in 1974, but has since been rebuilt.

 Geography

-According to the United States Census Bureau, the village has a total area of 1.14 sqmi, of which, 1.13 sqmi of it is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 1.14 sqmi, of which 1.13 sqmi is land and 0.01 sqmi is water.

-The major road is the community is Wisconsin Highway 113, which is the village's Main Street running in an east–west direction.
+The primary road is the community is Wisconsin Highway 113, which is the village's Main Street running in an east–west direction.
 The highway heads north to Lodi and south to Waunakee.